Shelf Candy Saturday!!

 If you'd like to participate, just grab my button (or create your own), write your own post, and link up in the Linky widget at the bottom of this post.
-(You have to click on "Read more" so that the entire post will open up.)
+Just be sure to click on "Read more" so that the entire post will open up.

-As a bonus, you can include information on the artist, designer, and/or photographer, but it's not required.
+As a bonus, you can include information on the artist, designer, and/or photographer in your post, but it's not required.
 You can simply feature a cover and explain why you love it!

 Here's my choice for this week!

 Why do I love this cover?

 This novel is a retelling of the original, titled The Phantom of the Opera, by Gaston Leroux.
 This brilliant retelling far outshines Leroux's novel, in my opinion!
 As for this cover, it brings together all the elements related to the main character of this immortal story -- the Phantom's mask (it was originally described as covering his entire face), a musical score, a dripping candle on a candlestick, and a partial view of the Opera House stage.